antmicro/Migrant/README.md

 # Migrant 0.4

-This is the *Migrant* project by [Ant Micro](http://antmicro.com), a fast and flexible serialization framework usable for undecorated classes, written in C\#.
+This is the *Migrant* project by [Antmicro](http://antmicro.com), a fast and flexible serialization framework usable for undecorated classes, written in C\#.

 ## Table of Contents